Methods & Materials

 It’s no secret I love to paint.
 Maybe you do too?

 For those of you interested in the technical side of things I offer the following details of my process.
 That process evolves daily.
 It’s my favorite part.
-I contradict myself often, change my mind frequently, and experiment constantly.
+I contradict myself often, change my mind frequently, and experiment relentlessly.

 I enjoy working in a variety of media.
 In all cases I use only the highest quality of artist grade materials available.
 Integrity and longevity should be important concerns for the artist and collector.
 I am personally committed to creating art that will stand the test of time.

 Each medium has its advantages and inherent limitations.
-Subject, mood, time constraints, and even painting environment influence my media choice.
+Subject, mood, time constraints, and even painting environment may influence my media choice.
+For me, having something compelling to say is most important.
+How I say it is secondary.
+Media and technique should always be subservient to authentic self expression.

 Watercolor is an incredible medium.
 I respond to its spontaneity, transparency, and all manner of organic destiny.
 I use a variety of techniques and most often choose to work wet into wet for prolonged periods in order to maintain a soft edge dominance.
 The untouched paper serves as “white” and must be reserved to reveal the full range of value from dark to light.
 I most often use Da Vinci artists’ watercolor.
 Big tubes of paint help lead to rich juicy paintings.
 I use 100% cotton rag acid free papers in Hot, Cold, and Soft Press textures by Fabriano, Lana, and Waterford.

-Go looking for inspiration.
+“Go looking for inspiration.
 Find subjects that speak so strongly to you that you can’t wait to paint them.
 Immerse yourself in the energy of the location, and then it won’t matter how you bring it home alive – sketches, studies, or photos – just as long as your passion is stirred.
-Put that into your paintings and see what happens.
+Put that into your paintings and see what happens.”
+Mike Svob

 The process of making art is a swashbuckling adventure of surprise, evolution, and discovery.
 One thing ALWAYS leads to another.
 I enthusiastically seek and inevitably stumble upon new methods, techniques, ideas, and processes.
 I combine, modify, and play.
 I fail and succeed in equal measure.
 Failure, by the way is part of an artist’s job description.
 Embrace it in the name of progress and improvement!